chicagodevsecops/meetup-2019-03-06/README.md

 #### JMeter Headless Execution

 You can execute the demo test using the JMeter CLI and generate a dynamic HTML report automatically.
 Make sure results.csv and results-report/ do not exist before running or JMeter may throw an error.
+The HTML reports will be available in the ./results-report directory in this example.

 ```
 jmeter -n -t ./cdso-test.jmx -l results.csv -e -o ./results-report/ \